Some common Questions and Answers are noted below.

 I have modified a customers booking but it has not created an invoice, why?

-When this happens it is because the parent trying to access and pay the invoice will not be the primary contact and bill payer of that account, they probably have their own accounts and are trying to log in to the other account with their own details.
+When this happens it is because the person trying to access and pay the invoice is not be the primary contact and bill payer of that account, they probably have their own accounts and are trying to log in to the other account with their own details.

-Jump into the xero integration settings tab, update your chart of accounts
+Under Settings, jump into the Xero Integration tab, and update your chart of accounts

-Where are refunded monies deducted from when refunding back to a customer’s credit/debit carad?
+Where are refunded monies deducted from when refunding back to a customer’s credit/debit card?

 Understanding this process is important so that you can work out payments correctly, you might see some which may not seem correct at first glance, and this could be due to previous refunds.